eqcorrscan/EQcorrscan/eqcorrscan/doc/index.rst

 A Python package for the detection and analysis of repeating and near-repeating seismicity.
-EQcorrscan contains an efficient, multi-parallel, :doc:`matched-filter </submodules/core.match_filter>` detection routine (template-matching), as well as routines to implement :doc:`subspace </submodules/core.subspace>` detection, and detection based on :doc:`brightness </submodules/core.bright_lights>`.
+EQcorrscan contains an efficient, multi-parallel, :doc:`matched-filter </submodules/core.match_filter>` detection routine (template-matching), as well as routines to implement :doc:`subspace </submodules/core.subspace>` detection.

 Code is stored on |github|, the development branches are |github_dev|, or the latest stable release can be found |releases_link|.